taosx/starter_web_design/README.md

     - Layout
     - Utility

+3. Each block should be self-dependent, no css-reset.

 ### File Structure

 The file structure takes idea from [bem's flex](https://en.bem.info/methodology/filestructure/#flex) and adds namespacing (in a naive way).